nakabonne/sxds/README.md

 [specification of node id]

-Add node_type to the prefix of the name given to the `--service - node` option.
+Add node_type to the prefix of the name given to the `--service-node` option.

 ```
 $ envoy --service-node sidecar-1